SteffanDonal/remarkable-hacks/README.md

  - Long-press upper right corner to rename bookmark of current page.
  - **[BEST]** Long-press middle button to open Recent files list
  - 2 finger swipe down to switch to the previous document
+ - On rM2, swipe left/right at the top of the document, in the middle, for undo/redo.

 ### In Normal (default) Mode